rwandaopensource/api/README.md

 It's mandatory to use [NODE 12.X](https://nodejs.org/en/download/current/) and this project is fully **TypeScript**

 - clone this repo and cd to the working directory
-- create .env file and add BACKEND_URL, CLIENT_ID , CLIENT_SECRET
+- follow instructions in `.env.sample` file and setup your `.env` file.
 - install dependencies by `npm install` note that **yarn** is not configured
 - start the app in development mode `npm run start:dev`
 - start the app in production mode `npm start`